Corporate Transparency Act

 Frequently Asked Questions

-A foreign “Reporting Company” is any business entity organized outside of the U.S. that is registered to do business in the United States by filing a document with any state, U.S. territory, the District of Columbia or U.S. Indian tribe and that does not qualify for an exemption under any of the 23 categories listed below.
+A “Reporting Company” is any business entity organized outside of the U.S. that is registered to do business in the United States by filing a document with any state, U.S. territory, the District of Columbia or U.S. Indian tribe and that does not qualify for an exemption under any of the 23 categories listed below.

-The following 23 categories of entities are statutorily exempt from any CTA filings and are not classified as “Reporting Companies”:
+Additionally, the following 23 categories of entities are statutorily exempt from any CTA filings and are not classified as “Reporting Companies”:

 - Securities reporting issuers (required to file ’34 Act periodic reports).